 Marybeth La Motte in Escada at Opera Ball 1997

-I attended Opera Ball in San Francisco for the first time in 1994; I’ll never forget my seat mate’s comment at dinner, “One never wears black to the opera opening!”
-Oops, and I thought I looked great in my black silk gown by Calvin Klein.
-I still have the dress, I still think it is beautiful and I still wear it more than 20 years later.
-However, I will not wear it to the opera on opening night again.
+Well, I thought I looked great in my simple black silk gown by Calvin Klein.
+I still have the dress, I still think it is beautiful and I still wear it more than 20 years later, though not to the opera on opening night.
 Since then, I have attended at least 20 Opera Balls in San Francisco, and I even chaired one.
-I adore the pageantry and excitement of the evening — women in opulent gowns and jewels with carefully coifed hairstyles, air kisses, the pomp, and the performances — all add to a much-loved pastime.
+I adore the pageantry and excitement of the evening!
+Women in opulent gowns and jewels with carefully coifed hairstyles, the air kisses, the pomp, and the on stage performances all add to a much-loved pastime.

-My second favorite opera ball, of course, was the one I co-chaired with Cheryl Baxter in 2007; we both wore Ungaro.
-It was David Gockley‘s first full season as general director for San Francisco Opera and he presented Samson and Delilah onstage.
-Event producer Robert Fountain created a tent fit for Delilah; and, observing the crowd, Sally Debenham noted to Jeannie Lawrence: “Astounding!
-It’s a whole new group of young people in their 20’s, 30’s and 40’s: enthusiastic, having a wonderful time…that bodes well for the future of opera.”
+My second favorite opera ball, of course, was the one I co-chaired with Cheryl Baxter in 2007.
+We both wore Ungaro, the fashion house that served as the major event sponsor.
+It was David Gockley‘s first full season as general director for San Francisco Opera.
+He presented Samson and Delilah on stage.
+Event producer Robert Fountain created a tent fit for Delilah!
+Sally Debenham noted to Jeannie Lawrence: “Astounding!
+It’s a whole new group of young people in their 20s, 30s, and 40s: they are having a wonderful time…that bodes well for the future of opera.”

-I look forward to returning to the War Memorial Opera House on September 5th for Opera Ball this year, where not much has changed since 1932.
-Throughout the restoration, Mansouri insisted on keeping everything the same, from the carpeting to the configurations for the seats, everything was replicated.
-This year, my 20th anniversary as an audience member, I am wearing black!
-This one is a beaded gown from Carmen Marc Valvo‘s 25th-anniversary couture collection, it weighs about 10 pounds and I hope I can wear it again over the next 20 years.
+I look forward to returning to the War Memorial Opera House on September 8th for Opera Ball where not much has changed since 1932.
+Throughout the restoration, Mansouri insisted on keeping everything the same — from the carpeting and fabrics to the configurations for the seats.

 War Memorial Opera House

-Opera Ball 1997 chair Jane Hartley with San Francisco Opera’s 75th anniversary celebration chairs Sally Jordan and Gretchen Leach
+Opera Ball 1997 Chair Jane Hartley with San Francisco Opera’s 75th Anniversary Celebration Co-chairs Sally Jordan and Gretchen Leach